Delivering on the people sustainability agenda

 Sustainability is no longer a fringe activity.
-Many organizations are now making commitments to environmental, social and governance (ESG) goals.
+Many organisations are now making commitments to environmental, social and governance (ESG) goals.
 The leaders in this field are transforming themselves to become sustainable at a core level.

-As organizations redesign the way in which their work is done, it is important they raise the bar and address the unmet needs of their people.
+As organisations redesign the way in which their work is done, it is important they raise the bar and address the unmet needs of their people.
 This work must be inclusive and encompass everyone from employees to contractors, alongside workers in the broader supply chain ecosystem.

-Organizations have to rise to the challenge of building a healthy, resilient and equitable future of work by adopting bold commitments to new work standards.
+Organisations have to rise to the challenge of building a healthy, resilient and equitable future of work by adopting bold commitments to new work standards.
 This is starting to happen.
 For example, one in four companies are moving toward AI-driven nudges that prompt employees to advance their health, wealth and career prospects.
 While 88% of HR professionals are making “good work standards” a priority.

-Relatable organizations can differentiate themselves as employers of choice by excelling in how they address the “S” in ESG and by ensuring they implement the highest standards.
+Relatable organisations can differentiate themselves as employers of choice by excelling in how they address the “S” in ESG and by ensuring they implement the highest standards.
 This work includes providing fair rewards, decent living wages and pensions, and flexibility and mobility.
 It involves a focus on total well-being, development and reskilling.
 It requires an inspiring purpose and a strong diversity, equity and inclusion culture.
-Employers who are differentiating themselves in this way are becoming known as “relatable” organizations.
+Employers who are differentiating themselves in this way are becoming known as “relatable” organisations.
 They wear this badge with pride.

 Employee experience methodology

 To uphold sustainability and resilience, all employers need to look at the following areas: